rue-aubrey/datastories/projectpart2.md

 #### Takeaway
 In the end, his recommendation was that I use the line chart.
 However, when trying to include Option 1 in Shorthand, the Tableau embed looked unprofessional and unclear.
 The black background didn't stay and the axis was cropped short of the full 12 months.
 This biased me towards Option 2 which uses Flourish.

-## 3. How should I synthesize story and data?
+## 3. How should I synthesize the story and data?

 ![image](https://user-images.githubusercontent.com/39631332/204965127-0c5c52d7-5efd-404c-a514-e0c0bbdf13c0.png)
 ![image](https://user-images.githubusercontent.com/39631332/204964963-1ab5f069-5ac0-43fa-be7d-66168aa62c27.png)